-0: Total.
-All opposition parties and candidates boycotted the election.

-1: Significant.
-Some but not all opposition parties or candidates boycotted but they constituted a major opposition force.

-2: Ambiguous.
-Some but not all opposition parties or candidates boycotted but it is unclear whether they would have constituted a major electoral force.
+- 0: Total.
+All opposition parties and candidates boycotted the election. - 1: Significant.
+Some but not all opposition parties or candidates boycotted but they constituted a major opposition force. - 2: Ambiguous.
+Some but not all opposition parties or candidates boycotted but it is unclear

-3: Minor.
-A few opposition parties or candidates boycotted and they were relatively insignificant ones.
-4: Nonexistent.
+- 3: Minor.
+A few opposition parties or candidates boycotted and they were relatively insignificant ones. - 4: Nonexistent.
 No parties or candidates boycotted the elections.

-SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
-CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-DATE SPECIFIC: Election-specific dates (v2eltype).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023
+CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see $V\text{-}Dem\ Methodologu$).